Thanks for reaching out!

 Identity and knowing who we are is one of the most important journeys we can walk.
 I encourage you to explore your identity.
 This is a great start.

-I am always glad to hear when people want to explore their Native identity and heritage.
-Native American cultures are diverse and beautiful.
+I am always glad to hear when people want to explore their Indigenous identity and heritage.
+Indigenous cultures are diverse and beautiful.
 But this exploration should be conducted with respect to our ancestors, past present and future.

-Being Native means different things to each person.
-For some, it means that they are descendants of the original people of North America.
+Being Indigenous means different things to each person.
+For some, it means that they are descendants of the original people of the Americas.
 For others, it means a way of life or a way of being; a feeling, how one sees the world and one’s self; a way of interacting with nature, family, and Creator.
-Native culture in North America, is rich in tradition, history, spirituality, art, economics, and politics.
+Indigenous cultures are rich in tradition, history, spirituality, art, economics, and politics.

 Do your Research:

 - Relatives – start by talking with your family and see what you can dig up.

 - Internet – Once you have some leads, do an Internet search to find out more about your tribe.
 If your tribe has an official website, maybe try contacting them to see if you can learn more through their records, or if a local library can help.

 Make sure through this process of learning more about your culture, the history of your tribe and traditions, that you start from a place of respect and curiosity.